Shifting and splitting of resonance lines due to dynamical friction in plasmas

 The competition between convective (dynamical friction, also known as drag) and diffusive (scattering) collisions plays a key role in determining the dynamical behavior of wave-particle resonant systems \citep{Lilley2009PRL}.
-For instance, it is crucial to explaining the observation of Alfvén eigenmode frequency chirping in tokamaks \citep{DuarteAxivPRL}.
+For instance, it is crucial to explaining the observation of \Alfven eigenmode frequency chirping in tokamaks \citep{DuarteAxivPRL}.
 Although global, non-resonant effects of drag are well known \citep{Gaffey1976JPP}, the influence of drag on the structure of narrow resonant layers has not previously been determined.

 In this work, we explore kinetic instabilities close to their threshold to analytically show that coherent Fokker-Planck drag breaks the symmetry of the resonances with respect to their original location.
 This occurs not only by shifting and splitting them but also by altering the relative strength of regions in the vicinity of a resonance.
 The skewed dependence of the resonance due to drag is in turn responsible for significant modifications to the particle distribution function.
-The derived expressions for the relaxed distribution are shown to be accurate when compared to fully nonlinear simulations.
 Moreover, it is demonstrated that the fully nonlinear collisional kinetic system naturally reduces to the form of a quasilinear (QL) theory in the limit of marginal stability and when stochastic processes dominate the relaxation.

-A particularly important application of these findings is in the modeling of Alfvénic eigenmodes in future burning plasmas such as ITER, where a dense spectrum of resonances is expected to drive the relaxation of beam ions and alpha particles towards a QL regime \citep{SchnellerITER_PPCF2016}.
-Fully nonlinear simulations are numerically costly and therefore it is of practical interest to develop reduced models that are capable of reproducing essential features of more complete descriptions.
+An important application of these findings in fusion plasmas is the forecasting of deleterious fast ion transport by \Alfven eigenmodes.
+Fully nonlinear simulations are numerically costly and therefore it is of practical interest to develop reduced models, such as quasilinear theory, capable of reproducing essential features of more complete descriptions \citep{GorelenkovDuarteRBQNF2018,PodestaPPCF2014Kick}.
+The drag-induced modifications of the instability saturation level, resonance function, and fast ion redistribution are anticipated to be more significant in tokamaks with low aspect ratio or negative triangularity, as evidenced by past observations of a greater propensity for dynamical \Alfven Eigenmode behavior in these configurations \citep{Gryaznevich2006NF,Podesta2012NF,Petrov2015JPP,McClementsFredrickson2017,Van_Zeeland_2019}, consistent with theoretical predictions \citep{Lilley2010,DuartePoP2017,DuarteNF2018Likelihood}.

-{} More broadly, the methods and insights presented here are also applicable to the diverse range of systems where weakly nonlinear dynamics arise, for example, in studies of zonal flows interacting with a turbulent background \citep{MendoncaGalvaoPPCF2014}, in Fermi acceleration by astrophysical shocks \citep{kulsrud1971relativistic}, and in studies of Rossby waves in shear flow fluids \citep{Hickernell1984}.